Army AL&T Submissions

 Photos, graphics and figures

-• Captions: Paste captions in the form provided on the submissions page.
-Alternately, submit captions in a separate Word document with the same title as the article.
-For example, COL Smith Logistics Commentary — Captions.
+- Captions: Paste captions in the submissions page form or, alternately, submit a separate captions Word document with the same title as the article: ARTICLENAME_CAPTIONS.docx

-• Caption details: Include the who, what, where and when details, and the photographer’s or artist’s name and organization: (Photo/Illustration by Name, Organization).
+- Caption details: Include who, what, where and when details, and the photographer’s or artist’s full name and organization: (Photo/Illustration by Name, Organization).

-• Advertisements: Must fit in the Army AL&T template and should consist of minimal text and a “call to action,” such as a phone number or website that the reader can use for more information.
+- Advertisements: Must fit in the Army AL&T template and should consist of minimal text and a “call to action,” such as a phone number or website for more information.

 On the Move

-• To showcase the professionalism and accomplishments of the workforce as well as the range of career opportunities in Army acquisition, fill out the nomination form and submit.
+- To nominate a civilian or military member of the AAW to showcase the professionalism and accomplishments of the workforce as well as the range of career opportunities in Army acquisition, fill out the nomination form and submit.
 NOTE: Nominees must be current on all DAWIA certifications and requirements or within the allotted grace period.

 We welcome your stories, ideas, opinions and art (photos, graphics, etc.).
 We will do our best to provide a timely response to your submissions.